piccolo-orm/piccolo_admin/README.md

 ## ASGI

-Since the admin is an ASGI app, you can either run it standalone like in the demo, or integrate it with a larger ASGI app.
+Since the admin is an ASGI app, you can either run it standalone like in the demo, or integrate it with a larger ASGI app such as FastAPI and Starlette.

 For example, using Starlette routes: